How to avoid the six big pitfalls in cloud transformation

 The importance of being ready for hybrid and multi-cloud

 Cloud’s not just located in hyperscalers’ premises.
-It spans a wide range of different locations: from customer data centers and edge sites to network operators’ facilities to name just a few.
+It spans a wide range of different locations: from customer data centres and edge sites to network operators’ facilities to name just a few.
 It can also be embedded in an environment that has intermittent or no network connectivity, such as in vehicles or ships.
 We find that our customers tend to use different cloud providers to address different use cases and choose different locations to run their workloads.

 There isn’t a one-size-fits-all cloud solution, and this adds a complexity that can trip up unwary organisations.
 You’ll want to implement a variety of use cases, and so you’ll need to create more complex solutions that must integrate different solutions and different technologies.